Tennis Ball Machine Usage Policy

 3. Booking the machine

 The machine may only be used when booked.
-The machine can be booked through the club booking system (Clubspark) once the training has been completed and member ‘role’ updated with ‘Ball Machine User’.
+The machine can be booked through the club booking system (clubspark).

 Procedure for booking

-We advise that players booking the ball machine book court 2 if available to prevent the need for other members to cross the path of the machine to access their court booking - though court 2 is not mandatory.
+We advise that players booking the ball machine book court 2 if available to prevent the need for other members to cross the path of the machine to access their court booking.

 Time limits and restrictions

-The 60 minutes booking slot includes time for set up and take down.
-Members should factor 5 minutes before and 5 minutes at the end of their session for this - leaving 50 minutes for usage.
+Bookings can be made in half-hour sessions, up to a maximum booking duration of 60 minutes.
+The booking slot includes time for set up and take down.
+Members should factor 5 minutes before and 5 minutes at the end of their session for this.
 Members should factor this into their plans for the session.

 Bookings are subject to availability and may be adjusted by the club if charging time is required or paused due to maintenance.